Overview of data science using Spark on Azure HDInsight

 These notebooks are to be run in the pySpark3 kernel of Jupyter notebook server.

 - Spark2.0-pySpark3-machine-learning-data-science-spark-advanced-data-exploration-modeling.ipynb: This file provides information on how to perform data exploration, modeling, and scoring in Spark 2.0 clusters using the NYC Taxi trip and fare data-set described here.
 This notebook may be a good starting point for quickly exploring the code we have provided for Spark 2.0.
 For a more detailed notebook analyzes the NYC Taxi data, see the next notebook in this list.
-See the notes following this list that compare these notebooks.
+See the notes following this list that compares these notebooks.

 - Spark2.0-pySpark3_NYC_Taxi_Tip_Regression.ipynb: This file shows how to perform data wrangling (Spark SQL and dataframe operations), exploration, modeling and scoring using the NYC Taxi trip and fare data-set described here.

 - Spark2.0-pySpark3_Airline_Departure_Delay_Classification.ipynb: This file shows how to perform data wrangling (Spark SQL and dataframe operations), exploration, modeling and scoring using the well-known Airline On-time departure dataset from 2011 and 2012.
-We integrated the airline dataset with the airport weather data (e.g. windspeed, temperature, altitude etc.) prior to modeling, so these weather features can be included in the model.
+We integrated the airline dataset with the airport weather data (for example, windspeed, temperature, altitude etc.) prior to modeling, so these weather features can be included in the model.

 The airline dataset was added to the Spark 2.0 notebooks to better illustrate the use of classification algorithms.
 See the following links for information about airline on-time departure dataset and weather dataset: